corejourney/core-blog/content/about/_index.md

 > __what did you create this website with?__

-[hugo!!!!](https://gohugo.io/) (web framework, I write these pages in a markdown file).
-Hosted with Github Pages as I cannot afford a server.
+[hugo!!!!](https://gohugo.io/) it's a web framework, I write these pages in a markdown file, with some manual html for some pages.

+> __host?__

+hosted with [github pages](https://pages.github.com/) as I cannot afford a server

 > __major?__